 • We thank Rick Baldt and Jeff Grant for the maintenance they’re doing around the church.

-• We thank Katy Allen and all the ladies who worked on the repass meal for Ruth Coates’ family.
+• We thank Eloise Evans and all the ladies who provided the brunch for the CWU May Fellowship brunch.

 • Finally, all those who offer their time, talent and money to further the God’s Kingdom.